 Aside from the hardware factors, the time you use 4G is another crucial factor that affects your 4G broadband experience.
 A cell tower’s frequency is static.
 A 4G base station’s peak performance is over 200 Mbps throughput easily but real-time performance falls short due to variables, the time of usage being a crucial one.

-We can find a tremendous divergence in 4G performance at daytime and at night.
+We can find a tremendous divergence in 4G performance in the daytime and at night.
 That is because there are more users in the busy time (mostly 7 pm to 10 pm).
 Base stations have to cover thousands of devices seeking connection simultaneously.
 As a result, the performance is always average which is not bad but compared to late nighttime, it can fall short.
-Meanwhile, at the non-busy times, we can expect a much better performance from the base stations as there is a lesser number of users.
+Meanwhile, at non-busy times, we can expect a much better performance from the base stations as there is a lesser number of users.

 To be more specific, in a busy time with thousands of devices connected simultaneously, a user can get 20 Mbps or less in Nepal.
 At late night, the same tower can deliver anywhere from 50 to 200 Mbps or above in a Carrier Aggregated scenario.
 A user also gets a greater upload bit rate during this time.